 Individuals who qualify for an EB1 Outstanding Professor or Researcher category must be internationally recognized as outstanding in a specific academic area.
 They also must have at least 3 years of experience in teaching or research in a particular area of expertise.
 Finally, they must seek to enter the US to occupy one of the following:

-The EB1 Outstanding Professor or Researcher Green Card requires a job offer from a US employer.
-In addition, an EB1 Outstanding Professor or Researcher petition must be accompanied by:
+The EB1 Outstanding Professor or Researcher Green Card category requires a job offer from a US employer.
+In addition, a petition must include the following evidence.

 An EB1 Outstanding Professor or Researcher Green Card petition should show impact in the field of expertise that is substantially above the norm.
 A handful of publications is unlikely to enable success in the EB1 Outstanding Professor or Researcher Green Card category except in narrow circumstances, particularly since USCIS’s current stance is that all professors and researchers must publish and review the work of others (and therefore, there is nothing extraordinary about simply meeting the regulatory standard).
 Note also that quality of evidence is of more importance than quantity.

 Finally, we will accept an EB1 Outstanding Professor or Researcher Green Card case only if we feel it has a high chance of success.